 Dislikes: My old self, and bad coffee

-Wendy Joined Scots’ Church in August 2013 after working for 15 years in Publishing and Education sales.
+Wendy joined Scots' in August 2013 and hasn't had a dull moment since.
 She enjoys the variety that working in a Church offers along with the interesting people that she meets on a daily basis.
 She has three adult children plus the added bonus of three adult stepsons’ and their families.

-Dislikes: People who do not obey the rules of life – whether it be on the road or just plain manners.
+Dislikes: People who do not obey the rules of life.

 Rick has served as our building officer since 2010, he cheerfully and willingly serves all those around him.
 He enjoys working with people and especially with the staff at Scots’ Church.
 Rick says, “working with the Church is like working with family”.
 He is married to Denise, they have five grandchildren.